 FAQs: What is Anesthesia

-The anesthesiologists at Anesthesia Associates of Lancaster are concerned about your peace of mind regarding the anesthesia services we provide and are ready to address any concerns or questions that you may have regarding them.
+The anesthesiologists and CRNAs at Anesthesia Associates of Lancaster are concerned about your peace of mind regarding the anesthesia services we provide and are ready to address any concerns or questions that you may have regarding them.

 Common Questions and Answers

 - Are there side effects to anesthesia?

 - What are the risks of anesthesia?

 - Will I experience nausea after surgery?

 - Why must I fast before receiving anesthesia?

 - Is it safe to fast if you have Diabetes?

 - What medications, if any should I take the morning of my surgery?